tudo-aqua/paper-reproduction-package-ase2021/README.md

     ...
 ```

+The error is expected and only signals, that we ignore this one test case in the paper as JConstraints does not handle the `(define-fun) ...` command
+from SMT-Lib language correctly.
+Strictly this is part of the QF_UF theory and out of scope for the paper as we work with QF_S and QF_SLIA solvers mainly.

 Operator Features
 --------------------
 The operators use in the benchmarks are also counted using the (JConstraints library)[https://github.com/tudo-aqua/jconstraints/tree/develop/jconstraints-runner/src/main/java/tools].
 The source code is available on GitHub in our JConstraints repository.
 We ship in the reproduction package the exact binary version used for the paper, as the tool is continuously improved.
-Just change into `cleand_string_benchmarks/operator-statistics` and run: `./run-all.sh`.
+Assuming you are in the top level folder of the reproduction package, just change into `cleaned_string_benchmarks/operator-statistics` and run: `./run-all.sh`.
 The script will output for each benchmark file an `*.out` file that contains the used operators.
 For example, the file `5_t06.out` belonging to the appscan benchmark `5_t06smt2` looks as follows:

 ```
 ==  2